 Onica by Rackspace Technology Achieves the AWS Service Delivery Designation for AWS Glue

-/EIN News/ -- SAN ANTONIO, Nov.
-30, 2022 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT) — a leading end-to-end, multicloud technology solutions company, today announced that Onica by Rackspace Technology, the cloud services-focused business group, announced today that it has achieved the Amazon Web Service (AWS) Service Delivery designation for AWS Glue.
+SAN ANTONIO, Nov.
+30, 2022 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT — a leading end-to-end, multicloud technology solutions company, today announced that Onica by Rackspace Technology, the cloud services-focused business group, announced today that it has achieved the Amazon Web Service (AWS) Service Delivery designation for AWS Glue.
 The AWS Glue Service Delivery designation recognizes that Onica by Rackspace Technology has proven success in helping customers discover consulting partners who have the expertise to deliver AWS Glue for data integration, pipeline, and catalogue use cases.

 AWS Partners with this designation makes it easy for customers to discover, prepare, and combine data for analytics, machine learning, and application development.
 AWS Glue provides all the capabilities needed for data integration such that customers can start analyzing their data and putting it to use in minutes instead of months.
 To receive this designation, Amazon Partner Network (APN) members must possess deep AWS experience and deliver solutions seamlessly on AWS.